 William and his wife, Dr. Mary Lynn Lunn, have three daughters.

 Zach McCluskey serves as the Chief Executive Officer of Johnston-Willis Hospital.
 Zach joined the team in December 2016 and is responsible for the strategic growth and day-to-day focus of Johnston-Willis Hospital, a 292-bed facility and campus of CJW Medical Center.

 Zach came to Johnston-Willis from Parham Doctors’ Hospital where he had served as Chief Executive Officer since May 2014.
 During his tenure, Parham Doctors’ Hospital grew admissions and earnings 37 percent and 41 percent, respectively.
 Parham was recognized as a Top 5% Orthopedic Hospital in the nation by Healthgrades and received total shoulder, hip and knee certifications from the Joint Commission.
 The hospital was also recognized for its Division leading patient and physician satisfaction performance.

 A Richmond native, Zach has over 10 years of healthcare leadership experience within the HCA health system, following a career in critical care nursing.
 Zach received his Bachelor of Science in Nursing and a Master of Health Administration from Virginia Commonwealth University.
 He is also a fellow in the American College of Healthcare Executives.

-Lynn Strader serves as the Chief Financial Officer of HCA Virginia's Chippenham & Johnston-Willis Hospitals, a 758-bed, two-campus organization in Richmond, Virginia.
+Kristin Dyer serves as the Chief Financial Officer of HCA Virginia's Chippenham and Johnston-Willis Hospitals, a 758-bed, two-campus organization part of HCA Healthcare's Capital Division in Richmond, Virginia.